sonic-net/SONiC/doc/voq/voq_hld.md

 The figure below shows the system port net devices and host packet flows for the network ports for the 2-asic system above.
  ![](../../images/voq_hld/network-port-net-device-packet-flows.png)

-### 2.6.2 Option2 - kernel-neighbor-table-differs-from-sai-and-asic
+### 2.6.2 Option2 Kernel Neighbor table differs from SAI and ASIC
 This option proposes that a SONiC instance should create host interfaces ONLY for the its own system ports (ports that "belong" to its asic).
 This includes host interfaces for the network ports on the local asic and one "special" host interface.
 This "special" host interface should satisfy the following conditions.
 1. Packets sent by the host on this interface should NOT bypass ingress route lookups in ASIC (more generically should be subject to all the ingress lookups)
 2. It should be possible to send packets from any Port (any network port or cpu-port) in the whole VOQ system to this interface.
 The SAI host interface driver should -